STEAM: Squeeze and Transform Enhanced Attention Module: Experiments

 \textbf{Arrangement of CIA and SIA modules} Here we perform three experiments to identify the optimum ordering of CIA and SIA modules.
 We employ a parallel arrangement of CIA and SIA modules (denoted as ``ca+sa") along with two sequential arrangements, CIA-first and SIA-first (denoted by ``ca-sa" and ``sa-ca" respectively) to evaluate the impact of different module arrangements.
 From Table \ref{ablationtable}, we can infer that the sequential arrangement outperforms the parallel one and a CIA-first order within the sequential arrangement slightly surpasses the SIA-first order.

-\textbf{Choosing the Neighborhood Size for CIA} We experiment with two different node neighborhood sizes for our channel graph \(G_{c}\).
+\textbf{Choosing the Neighbourhood Size for CIA} We experiment with two different node neighborhood sizes for our channel graph \(G_{c}\).
 First, we connect each channel's node to its direct 1-hop neighbors, giving each node 2 neighbors.
 We extend the neighborhood size to four by linking each node to its two preceding and two succeeding nodes (similar to ECA when its kernel size equals 5).
 Observe that in both scenarios, a cyclic graph structure is formed, with each node having a degree of either two or four.
-As shown in Table \ref{ablationtable}, configuring each channel node with a degree of two yields better results compared to a degree of four.
+As shown in Table \ref{ablationtable}, configuring each channel node with degree 2 yields better results than degree 4.

 \textbf{Arrangement of STEAM in a deep CNN} Inspired by current SOTA architectures, we initially integrated STEAM after every block within each stage of ResNet-50, which contains [3, 4, 6, 3] blocks in stages [c2, c3, c4, c5], respectively, resulting in a total of 16 STEAM units.
 However, empirical findings indicate that this approach produced suboptimal performance.
 Following the approach described in \cite{srinivas2021bottleneck}, we added STEAM only in the final stage of ResNet-50, reducing it to 3 STEAM units.
 Furthermore, we tested the addition of a single STEAM unit after each stage.
 As shown in Table \ref{ablationtable}, adding STEAM after every stage yielded better results compared to adding STEAM only in the final stage.
 Consequently, we adopted a dynamic strategy to tailor the optimal number of STEAM units per stage based on the number of blocks within that stage.
 Formally, the number of STEAM units per stage is given by \(\lceil(N_{bs} / 4 \rceil)\), where \(N_{bs}\) denotes the number of blocks in a stage.
 Specifically, for ResNet-50, the number of STEAM units per stage is [1, 1, 2, 1].